building a sustainable tomorrow

 Community Benefits

-The proposed 298.2MW North Country Wind Farm is to be located in the Towns of Burke and Chateauguay, in Franklin County, NY.
-The project will have roughly 60 turbines and will also include transmission lines, access roads, underground cable and a project substation.
-The project will either connect directly to the 230kV Willis Substation or in close proximity.
+The proposed up to 365 MW North Country Wind Farm is to be located in the Towns of Bellmont, Burke, Chateaugay, and Clinton, in Franklin and Clinton Counties, NY.
+The project will have as many as 81 turbines and will also include collection lines, access roads, and a project substation.
+The project will connect to either the recently upgraded 345kV Haverstock-Willis transmission line or the existing 230kV Willis Substation.

 Upcoming Events